SiaFoundation/siad/doc/api/index.html.md

 *Storage folders are subject to a set of requirements that put upper or lower bounds on certain properties such as the size or the amount.*

-- **MaximumSectorsPerStorageFolder** | 16 PiB
+- **MaximumSectorsPerStorageFolder** | 4294967296
- sets an upper bound on how large storage folders in the host are allowed to be
+ sets an upper bound on how large storage folders in the host are allowed to be.
+The maximum storage folder size is effectively 16 PiB assuming sectors of 4MiB

 - **MaximumStorageFolders** | 65536
 defines the maximum number of storage folders that the host can support

-- **MinimumSectorsPerStorageFolder** | 256 MiB
+- **MinimumSectorsPerStorageFolder** | 64
-defines the minimum number of sectors that a storage folder is allowed to have
+defines the minimum number of sectors that a storage folder is allowed to have.
+The minimum storage folder size is effectively 256 MiB assuming sectors of 4MiB

 ### Query String Parameters
 #### REQUIRED